Get Your First Frame for £71 With Code GETPAIR

 The Top Number

-When your doctor conducts your vision test, they’ll have you sit or stand 20 feet away from a Snellen Eye Chart (that’s the official name for the thing on the wall with all the letters).
-The top number in your visual acuity measurement, 20, represents that 20 foot distance — your distance from the eye chart when your eye exam was performed.
+When your doctor conducts your vision test, they’ll have you sit or stand 20 feet away from a Snellen Chart (that’s the official name for the thing on the wall with all the letters).
+The first number in your visual acuity measurement, 20, represents that 20 foot distance — your distance from the eye chart when your eye exam was performed.

 The Bottom Number